A hospital error is when there is a mistake in your medical care. Errors can be made in your:

 Take an Active Part in Your Health Care

-Do all you can to help you and your health care providers stay on top of your care:
+Do all you can to help you and your providers and health care team stay on top of your care:

 - Share your health information with providers in the hospital.
-Do not think they already know it.
+Do not assume they already know it.

 - Know what tests are being done.
 Ask what the test is for, ask for test results, and ask what the results mean for your health.